jpersson/jpersson.github.io/resume.md

 [Densitet AB](http://www.densitet.com), 2004

-In the early spring of 2004 I was part of team developing a prototype system for Densitet AB located in Karlskrona.
+In the early spring of 2004 I was part of a team developing a prototype system for Densitet AB located in Karlskrona.
 I was responsible for the mobile-access part and wrote a client in J2ME which communicated, using XML, with their existing MOSES system.
 Besides the client I also wrote a few Java-servlets providing the client with additional functionality.

 ### Java Developer